prettier/eslint-plugin-prettier/README.md

 ```

 The rule will report an error if your code does not match `prettier` style.
 The rule is autofixable -- if you run `eslint` with the `--fix` flag, your code will be formatted according to `prettier` style.

+---

+This plugin works best if you disable all other ESLint rules relating to code formatting, and only enable rules that detect patterns in the AST.
+(If another active ESLint rule disagrees with `prettier` about how code should be formatted, it will be impossible to avoid lint errors.)
+If your desired formatting does not match the `prettier` output (e.g. if you don't want semicolons), you should use a different tool such as [prettier-eslint](https://github.com/kentcdodds/prettier-eslint) instead.